Salvoxia/graphite-smart-exporter/README.md

   -n HOSTNAME               : The host name to set for the metrics' 'instance' tag.
   -f FREQUENCY              : Frequency metrics are gathered and sent to Graphite with in seconds
                               (default: 300)
-  -l                        : Name of the log file to log into.
+  -l LOG_FILE               : Name of the log file to log into.
 File logging is only enabled if a file name is provided. (default: empty)
   -c                        : Continue sending last known/stale data if a drive is in standby/spun down.
 If a drive is spun down, S.M.A.R.T. attributes
                               cannot be read without waking it up.
 If this option is set, the script continues to send the last known S.M.A.R.T. metrics for a drive that is spun down to prevent gaps in data.